 Injuries to the Achilles tendon may begin as tendonitis (inflammation of the tendon caused by overuse) which could, if not allowed to heal, result in a rupture (a partial or complete tear of the tendon).
 Treatment will be different based on whether you’ve torn your tendon or if it’s just inflamed.
 For a rupture, treatment could include wearing a cast or walking boot, or surgery to repair the torn tendon.
 For tendonitis, a health care provider may encourage you to use over-the-counter medications to relieve inflammation and pain.
-Trying out the R.I.C.E technique (the details of which are outlined in a Q&A about sprained ankles — a condition that also may warrant its use) can also be included in the treatment plan.
+Trying out the R.I.C.E technique can also be included in the treatment plan.
 With either condition, you might also be advised to do some physical therapy to strengthen your leg muscles and tendons as part of your recovery process.

 Now, how can you stay active while you rest your tendon?
 To help prevent re-injury, consider exercises that put less stress on the Achilles tendon, such as bike riding and swimming.
-For additional low impact exercise ideas, check out Exercising while injured in the Go Ask Alice! archives.
 But, before you get back to it though, it’s wise to first follow-up with your health care provider or a physical therapist to be certain that you aren’t doing any more damage to your Achilles tendon.
 S/he may also recommended fancy footwear for you: there are shoes and orthotics (shoe inserts or wedges that elevate the heel) that may be recommended to provide extra support and help diminish stress on your tendon and calf muscles.

 Stretching and strengthening exercises can certainly play a role in taking care of your body as well.
 Remember that it’s best for all stretching to be slow and static.
 Make sure to be listening to your body, too — feel your muscles stretching, but stop if you feel pain.
 Specific to the Achilles tendon and surrounding muscles, consider the following calf stretch: